Has your child been diagnosed with Autism or Autism Spectrum Disorder (ASD) or Aspergers?

 Homeopathy is practiced in two forms – classical and complex.
 In classical homeopathy, the homeopathic doctor takes a detail case history, tries to identify the root or exciting cause of an illness, and prescribed a single homeopathic remedy at a time to the patient.
 In complex homeopathy many medicines for a given condition are mixed in a bottle and given at a time.
 Classical Homeopathy is the pure form of homeopathy and offers deep and lasting cures.

-When you consult a classical homeopath, he will note the full case history of your child.
+When you consult a classical homeopath for homeopathy treatment of autism, he will note the full case history of your child.
 This will include your child’s current medical complaints, their onset, modalities, past medical history, mother’s history during pregnancy, family history, exploration of any stress points or causes for current illness, and a detail assessment of your child’s mental and emotional makeup.
-After this exhaustive case history and analysis, the homeopath identifies a homeopathic medicine that covers your child’s symptoms and condition the best.
+After this exhaustive case history and analysis, the homeopath identifies a homeopathic medicine that covers your child’s asd symptoms and condition the best.
 Such a remedy, when well selected, can bring significant changes in many difficult and inveterate cases.

 Does diet and nutrition play any role in Autism?